RZItech/RZI-Inkscape-PlotterTools/README.md

 This extension will parse all svg paths and ignore everything else.

 **Step 1 is to convert all other shapes to paths.** In this case I want to convert the whole drawing to gcode.
-So I select everything `ctr+A` and convert the drawing to paths **Path** > **Object to Path**.
+So I select everything `CTRL+A` and convert the drawing to paths **Path** > **Object to Path**.

 Open the extension at **Extension** > **Generate Laser Gcode** > **J Tech Community Laser Tool**